-Planning instrument Description and specific resources allocated Period Amount Move, Connect, Live: Integrated Outlines the changes and collaborative partnership actions required over the next ten years across a 2020/21 \$2,933,000 range of council services including: urban planning and design, transport and parking management, 2021/22 \$4,997,000 infrastructure management and renewal, major projects and community engagement to deliver a city 2022/23 \$3,805,000

-Transport Strategy 2018-28 with enhanced liveability that is connected and easy to move around.
+Planning instrument Description and specific resources allocated Period Amount Move, Connect, Live - Integrated Transport Strategy 2018-28 Outlines the changes and collaborative partnership actions required over the next 10 years across a range of council services including: urban planning and design, transport and parking management, infrastructure management and renewal, major projects and community engagement to deliver a city with enhanced liveability that is connected and easy to move around.
 Funding is allocated for parking technology enhancements, implementing blackspot safety improvements at high collision locations, walking and bike initiatives and working with our partners to improve the public transport experience.
-The Integrated Transport Strategy was adopted in September 2018.
-2023/24 \$3,685,000 Access Plan 2013-2018 Represents a 'whole of organisation' approach to addressing access and inclusion.
+The Integrated Transport Strategy was adopted in September 2018. over the next 10 years across a range of council services including: 2020/21 \$3,183,000 infrastructure management and renewal, major projects and community engagement to deliver a city with enhanced liveability 2021/22 \$4,997,000 2022/23 \$3,805,000 2023/24 \$3,685,000 Access Plan 2013-2018 Represents a 'whole of organisation' approach to addressing access 2020/21 \$150,000 and inclusion.
 It reflects the need for all areas of Council to work together in a coordinated manner to improve access for all.
-Funding is allocated for public space accessibility improvements.
-2020/21 2021/22 2022/23 2023/24 \$150,000 \$350,000 \$350,000 \$350,000 Car Share Policy 2016-2021 Parking Permit Policy 2001 Defines the benefits of car share to members, the local community and Council and encourages the expanding municipality.
-This policy is delivered primarily through the budget and activity of the Transport and Parking Management .
-Provides guidelines for residents, visitors, members of community service organisations, disabled residents businesses for eligibility of parking permits.
-This policy is delivered primarily through the budget and activity of the Transport and Parking Management . t service. s, trade persons a Road Management Plan 2017 Outlines our road management responsibilities, lists the road assets and details the standards of service, maintenance and construction for roads within the City.
-Funding is allocated for renewing roads and kerbs, footpaths and laneways.
-2020/21 2021/22 2022/23 2023/24 \$2,606,000 \$3.925,000 \$5.295,000 \$5,165,000 Other initiatives not specifically aligned to a strategy No initiatives listed for 2020/21.
-2020/24 40,100,000
+2021/22 \$350,000 Funding is allocated for public space accessibility improvements. \$350,000 2023/24 \$350,000 Car Share Policy 2016-2021 Defines the benefits of car share to members, the local community and Council and encourages the expansion of car share across the municipality.
+This policy is delivered primarily through the budget and activity of the Management service. e Transport ar nd Parking Parking Permit Policy 2001 Provides guidelines for residents, visitors, members of community ser residents, trade persons and businesses for eligibility of parking perm ons, disabled This policy is delivered primarily through the budget and activity of the Management service. e Transport an d Parking Road Management Plan 2017 Outlines our road management responsibilities, lists the road assets and details the standards of service, maintenance and construction 2020/21 \$2,881,000 for roads within the City.
+2021/22 \$3,925.000 Funding is allocated for renewing roads and kerbs, footpaths and laneways.
+2022/23 \$5,295.000 2023/24 \$5,165,000